bionanopatterning/Ais/docs/python_module.rst

 Ais was originally created as a part of our cryoCLEM processing suite `scNodes <https://github.com/bionanopatterning/scNodes>`_.
 As such, the naming system of Ais as a standalone python package can be a little bit confusing.
 Here we outline some of the classes and functions of Ais that you may be useful in case you want to strip certain functionality from Ais; for example, to create a script for batch processing that can be called from the command line (see below).

-Ais imports two filetypes for segmentation (as of october 27th, 2023; we will include .tiff in the future): .mrc files and .scns files.
+Ais imports two filetypes for segmentation (as of October 27th, 2023; we will probably include .tif at some point): .mrc files and .scns files.
 When importing a .mrc and saving the dataset, a .scns file is created that links to that dataset.
 When the original .mrc file is moved, the link in the .scns becomes incorrect.
 By right-clicking a dataset in the Datasets panel of the main menu and selecting the 'Relink dataset' this link can be repaired.

 Filetypes
 ^^^^^^^^^^^^^^